dwightmulcahy/healthchecker.server/README.md

     except KeyboardInterrupt:
         # remove ourselves from being monitored
         healthCheckerServer.stop()
 ```

+# Healthchecker.Server
+Running this microservice will provide a findable service (via ZeroConf) that will allow programs and hardware to register for periodic health checks.
+Email's are sent when the registered service degrades or goes unhealthy as defined by the registered parameters.

+## HealthCheckerServer Class

+`HealthCheckerServer` class allows a client to register with the microservice to be monitored for periodic health checks.
+The client can register to be monitored using just a couple of lines of code in their application.
+The applications `\health` endpoint will be called to internally access the applications health.
+The endpoint should return a HTTP_200_OK to indicate HEALTHY, any other status code will be interpreted as UNHEALTY.
+The `HealthCheckResponse` class allows for a more detailed response per the HealthCheck RFC specification
+(https://tools.ietf.org/id/draft-inadarei-api-health-check-02.html#rfc.section.3) that allows the client to returns JSON
+data that is stored in the health check log.

 ## healthchecker.server configuration

-HealthChecker.Server can be configured via command-line, environment variables or configuration file.
+HealthChecker.Server can optionally be configured via command-line, environment variables, or configuration file.
 Specifying command-line or environment options will override the configuration file options.
-Configuration
-file options override default options.
-A combination of command-line, environment variables and configuration
-file can be used.
+Configuration file options override default options.
+A combination of command-line, environment variables, and the configuration file can be used for configuring the server.

 The resolution order for any given option is: Command-Line > Environment Variables > Configuration file > Default.

 ### Command line options
 #### -v, --verbose
-Allows the logging to be more verbose.
-Can be pretty noisy, use carefully.
+It allows the logging to be more verbose.
+It can be pretty noisy, use carefully.

 #### -t, --test
 Test mode used for development.